MCP Credit Management

 Query TypeCost

-Single record lookup1 credit
+Single-record lookup1 credit

 Full Account Brief1 credit

-Multiple entity types1 per record per type
+Multiple entity types1 credit per record across each type

-Batch lookup (missing IDs)1 per record returned
+Batch lookup with missing IDs1 credit per record returned

 Key Takeaway